TFS 2017 | TFS 2015

 You have many choices in how to deploy TFS, from putting everything on a single server all the way to using multiple application tiers, multiple SQL instances, and a SharePoint farm.
 See our hardware recommendations for more detailed help in determining the right type of deployment for your team.

-A dual server deployment, with separate application and data tiers, is a good configuration for medium sized teams and small teams planning to use reporting features.
+A dual server deployment, with separate application and data tiers, can provide better performance for larger teams or teams with heavier usage.

 For evaluation or personal use